-- Case studies: several case studies are assigned to give students a sense of solving allegedly real problems facing a firm.
+- Case studies - several case studies are designed to give students a sense of solving allegedly real problems facing a firm.

-- Individual assignments: students work through individual graded assignments throughout the course, helping students to synthesize the material.
+- Individual assignments - students work through roughly one dozen individual graded assignments throughout the course, these serve primarily to help students synthesize the material.

 |Continuous assessment||Partial exams||General exam|

 Course assessment consists of a written exam (50-100%), case studies (0-20%) take-home assignments (0-30%).
 The cases and take-homes have the main goal of helping to master the course material.
 They also offer opportunities to collect extra points for the total course grade.

 Course assessment is identical for attending and non-attending students.
 To make this as easy as possible, all non-exam grade components are handed out online and handed in online.